 You'll need an IDE, which is short for "Integrated Development Environment".
 This is where you'll write your programs, run them, peruse the inevitable error messages and then debug.

 You have IDE options.
 Many.
 Honestly it makes little difference which you choose.
 Need to code in a browser?
 (My students do.
 They have Chromebooks.)
-Try trinket.io or repl.it.
+Try trinket.io, replit.com or codehs.com.
 Want to install an IDE instead?
 Go to python.org.
 Want more power?
 Pycharm is great.
 So is Visual Studio Code.
-(Of these two greats, VSC is greater.)

 Your IDE will provide you with both a code editor and a console.
 You'll write your programs in the code editor.
 Their output will be sent to the console.
 The console also allows you to execute lines of Python code one at a time.
 We'll experiment with novel features of Python there, and we'll test our functions there.